Introduction

 transportation, etc.

-Die cast parts are commonly found in many places around the home and
+cast parts are commonly found in many places around

-office and are used for all types of parts such as
+office and are used for all types of parts such asbathroom fixtures, carburators, casings,

 die cast toys, door handles, faucets, flanges, grips, handles, heat